 Activities of daily living (ADL) – activities or tasks that a person does every day to maintain personal independence.
 Activities of daily living include personal care, mobility in and around the home, communication, and management of personal affairs.

-Assistive devices – components that increase the client’s ability to carry out activities of daily living and improve independence.
-These devices provide an optimum level of independence and maximize function.
+Assistive devices – devices/aids that increase the worker’s ability to carry out activities of daily living and improve independence.
+These devices/aids provide an optimum level of independence and maximize function.

 Healthcare provider – practitioner or facility, either within or outside the province, which delivers health care and related services.